-GWMMS possesses some of the key elements to ensure quality education for children:
+Vieux Fort Primary School possesses some of the key elements to ensure quality education for children:

-- The school has an updated Emergency Management Plan (EMP) with priority hazards that has been submitted to the District Education Office, the Ministry of Education and the National Emergency Management Office (NEMO). - At the time of the assessment, the school had been assessed to determine hazards for the school population, visitors or vulnerable groups.
-Funding and available resources have limited implementation of recommendations. - In speaking with students, they were aware to report any hazards to teachers/administration. - Maintenance (routine cleanings, pest management, landscaping etc) were undertaken on a frequent basis.
-The school routinely reports outstanding repair issues to the District Education Office and the Ministry of Education for their attention and remediation.
+- The school has an updated Emergency Management Plan (EMP) with priority hazards that has been submitted to the District Education Office, the Ministry of Education and the National Emergency Management Office (NEMO). - At the time of the assessment, all teachers and non-teaching staff had received some level of training in first aid, fire suppression or emergency response.
+Non-teaching staff are also assigned roles and responsibilities in the EMP and participate in drills.
+All staff are aware of how to shut off utilities in an emergency. - In speaking with students, they were aware to report any hazards to teachers/administration.